MicroEJ/docs/ApplicationDeveloperGuide/UI/Advanced/how-to-microui-flush-visualizer.rst

 To achieve efficient UI rendering, minimizing unnecessary work that consumes valuable CPU time is essential.
 This article introduces the MicroUI Flush Visualizer, a tool designed to investigate potential bottlenecks in UI applications running on the Simulator.

-- Requirements: VEE Port with MICROUI 3.
+- Requirements: VEE Port with Pack UI 13.0.0 or higher.
 - Installation procedure: `MicroUI Flush Visualizer <https://github.com/MicroEJ/How-To/tree/master/MicroUI-Flush-Visualizer>`__

 Understanding the Rendering Pipeline